metaborg/metaborg.github.io/content/howtos/development/build-spoofax.md

     Use `.\bd.bat build` to get a list of components available for building, and `.\bd.bat build --help` for help on all the command-line flags and switches.

 !!! warning ""
-    If you have opened a project in the repository in Eclipse, you **must turn off** _Project_ ‣ _Build Automatically_ in Eclipse, otherwise the Maven and Eclipse compilers will interfere and possibly fail the build.
-After the Maven build is finished, enable _Build Automatically_ again.
+    If you have opened a project in the repository in Eclipse, you **must turn off** `#!gui Project > Build Automatically` in Eclipse, otherwise the Maven and Eclipse compilers will interfere and possibly fail the build.
+After the Maven build is finished, enable `#!gui Build Automatically` again.

 ## Updating the Source Code